millibeckers/pipegame/README.md

 To accept your mission, enter ```(main n)``` where ```n``` is the size of the board you would like to unscramble.

+To start a new game of the same size, press 'N'.

 Potential future updates:
  - Move counter / score system
  - Self-contained UI